-We use an original dataset of 5,505 Brazilian municipalities, including contemporary (2000) and historical (1920) racial demography, public goods, state capacity, and geography variables.
+We use an original dataset of 5,505 Brazilian municipalities, including contemporary and historical racial demography, public goods, state capacity, and geography variables.
 Given our main aim of highlighting the historical roots of the present variation in both the quality of public services and racial demography, these factors constitute our two main dependent variables.
-To measure the latter, we use individual-level census data and construct the (Afro-descendant) racial group shares at the level of municipalities-Brazil's smallest, politically relevant administrative unit.11 Our main composite measure of public goods provision summarizes the population's access to basic infrastructure (e.g., piped water, electricity, sewage), as well as the quality of local education and healthcare.
-The public services indices are constructed using a variety of quantitative indicators that are described in further detail in the Appendix.12 of farms, villages, and cities are not rare.
-However, these "suburban quilombos" necessarily had to be mobile, as Reis (1996) notes, because the proximity of urban centers facilitated denunciation and repression.
-Since less remote or mobile communities were more likely to be found and destroyed by the anti-quilombos expeditions organized by landowners and local authorities, the distribution of quilombos we observe today is probably the result of both self-selection and biased attrition.
-The fact that the more isolated communities were more likely to survive, however, does not affect our argument about the overlap of low state capacity areas and quilombos' locations.
+To measure racial demography (2000), we use individuallevel census data and construct the (Afro-descendant) racial group shares at the level of municipalities-Brazil's smallest, politically relevant administrative unit.10 Our main composite measure of public goods provision (2000) summarizes the population's access to basic infrastructure (e.g., piped water, electricity, sewage), as well as the quality of local education and healthcare.
+The public services indices are constructed using a variety of quantitative indicators that are described in further detail in the Appendix.11

-Our first independent variable measures historical levels of local state capacity, as reflected by tax revenue per capita (logged) across municipalities in 1920.13 To test our argument about the self-selection of Afro-descendants into remote, low state capacity areas, we use the density of $quilombos^{14}$ within the boundaries of each municipality as
+Our first independent variable measures historical levels of local state capacity, as reflected one of the earliest records of tax revenue per capita across municipalities in 1920 (logged).12 To test our argument about the self-selection of Afro-descendants into remote, low state capacity areas, we use the density of $quilombos^{13}$ within the boundaries of each municipality as our second independent variable.
+Our dataset includes all the communities officially recognized as quilombola descendants (Schwartz, 1996).14

-11Our main indicator is based on the sum of two of five Census racial categories (pardos and pretos), but our results are robust to considering individual categories as separate groups.
+10Our main indicator is based on the sum of two of five Census racial categories (pardos and pretos), but our results are robust to considering individual categories as separate groups.
+Some of our additional empirical specifications also include historical Afro-descendant shares from 1872, 1940, and 1980.
+Note that the 1920 Census did not include "color" or "race" categories.

-12As a robustness check, we also use each of the individual variables that compose these indices as separate dependent variables and observe no substantive changes in the results (see Appendix).
+11As a robustness check, we also use each of the individual variables that compose these indices as separate dependent variables and observe no substantive changes in the results (see the Appendix).

-13The data were collected by Pardelli (2019) from the 1926 statistical yearbook of public finances.
+12The data were collected by Pardelli (2019) from the 1926 statistical yearbook of public finances.
 Because Brazilian municípios have changed significantly over time, we use 'area interpolation' methods to map the data from 1920 onto contemporary boundaries.
 The number of Brazilian municipalities increased from 1,304 in 1920 to 5,505 in 2000.
 Adopting an area-weighting method allows us to estimate past levels of local state capacity within modern-day localities.
-For more details, see the Appendix.
+For details, see the Appendix.

-14As specified in Decree 4887 (November 20, 2003) adjusting Article 68 of the Constitution, quilombos are defined as "ethnoracial groups, according to criteria of self-attribution, with its own historical trajectory, characterized by specific territorial relations, with the presumption of Black ancestry related to the historical resistance and endured oppression."
+13As specified in Decree 4887 (November 20, 2003) adjusting Article 68 of the Constitution, quilombos are defined as "ethnoracial groups, according to criteria of self-attribution, with its own historical trajectory, characterized by specific territorial relations, with the presumption of Black ancestry related to the historical resistance and endured oppression."